oracle/opengrok/README.txt

 OpenGrok is a fast and usable source code search and cross reference engine, written in Java.
 It helps you search, cross-reference and navigate your source tree.
-It can understand various program file formats and version control histories like Mercurial, Git, SCCS, RCS, CVS, Subversion, Teamware, ClearCase, Perforce, Monotone and Bazaar.
+It can understand various program file formats and version control histories of many source code management systems.

 Offical page of the project is on: